dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-get-save-state.md

 ## Step 2: Save and retrieve a single state

-The following example shows how to a single key/value pair using the Dapr state building block.
+The following example shows how to save and retrieve a single key/value pair using the Dapr state building block.

 {{% alert title="Note" color="warning" %}}
 It is important to set an app-id, as the state keys are prefixed with this value.
 If you don't set it one is generated for you at runtime, and the next time you run the command a new one will be generated and you will no longer be able to access previously saved state.